bogdan-szabo-sociomantic/ocean-1/README.rst

   from the console.
 It provides many functionalities including browsing the input history, text auto-completion and much more.

-``ocean.sys.GetIfAddrs``
+``ocean.sys.getIfAddrs.getAddrsForInterface``
-  New module with ``getAddressForInterface`` function to fetch the IP address of the given interface as a string.
+  New method which returns all addresses for the interface and for the specified address family.

 ``ocean.util.Config.ClassFiller.LimitCmp``
   This template now can accept arguments with type different than ``char[]``